cryptobeaver/ADSCB/README.md

-If your project uses Poetry for dependency management instead of a `requirements.txt` file, you can update the README accordingly.
-Here's the modified version:

 # LLM-BSD Project

 This project is a Python-based application that utilizes Streamlit for building interactive web applications and integrates with LanceDB for data storage and retrieval.
 It also leverages the Cohere API for natural language processing tasks.